bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @mockersf</div>

-Generally, animations are defined by their **keyframes**: snapshots of the position (and other state) or objects at moments along a time line?
+Generally, animations are defined by their **keyframes**: snapshots of the position (and other state) or objects at moments along a time line.
 But what happens between those keyframes?
 Game engines need to **interpolate** between them: smoothly transitioning from one state to the next.

 The simplest interpolation method is linear: just move an equal distance towards the next keyframe every unit of time.